IFLA Statement on Indigenous Traditional Knowledge

 - Implement programs to collect, preserve and disseminate indigenous and local traditional knowledge resources.

 - Make available and promote information resources which support research and learning about indigenous and local traditional knowledge, its importance and use in modern society.

-- Publicize the value, contribution, and importance of indigenous and local traditional knowledge to both non-indigenous and indigenous peoples.
+- Publicise the value, contribution, and importance of indigenous and local traditional knowledge to both non-indigenous and indigenous peoples.

 - Involve Elders and communities in the production of resources and teaching children to understand and appreciate the traditional knowledge background and sense identity that is associated with indigenous knowledge systems.

 - Urge governments to ensure the exemption from value added taxes of books and other recording media on indigenous and local traditional knowledge.